Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

-How to Prove Right to Work in the UK
+Prove Your Right to Work in the UK

-As a non-UK resident, you must prove your right to work in the country for an employer to give you a job.
+As a non-UK resident, you must prove your legal right to work in the UK for an employer to give you a job.
 Otherwise, the employer can dismiss you or withdraw your job offer.
-Therefore, you must show certain documents to the employer.

-For more information about working in the UK, including one-to-one advice from an immigration professional on how to prove your right to work in the country, get in touch with us today.
-Call us on 0333 305 9375, or contact us online.
+For more information about the right to work in the UK, including one-to-one advice from a UK immigration professional on how to prove your right to work, contact us today.
+Call us on +44 (0)333 414 9244, or contact us online.

-Proving your right to work in the UK is the initial step towards getting employed in the country.
-You provide proof to your employer by showing them your British or Irish passport (valid or expired).
+Proving your Right To Work in the UK is the initial step towards getting employed there.
+You can provide proof to your employer by showing them your British or Irish passport (valid or expired), a valid visa that allows you to work, or other official document.

 You can use a valid passport from another country if you aren’t a British or Irish passport holder.
 Even so, your foreign passport must have a stamp or sticker indicating your right of abode.

-- A current or expired passport showing your citizenship in the UK, Britain, or the right of abode holding colonies.
+• A current or expired passport showing citizenship in the UK, Britain, or the right of abode holding colonies.

-- A document issued by the Bailiwick of Jersey, the Bailiwick of Guernsey or the Isle of Man.
+• A document issued by the Bailiwick of Jersey, the Bailiwick of Guernsey or the Isle of Man.
 It must be verified by the Home Office Employer Checking Service to prove your unlimited leave to enter or remain under Appendix EU to the specific country’s Immigration Rules.
+You will generally receive a positive verification notice of your success.

-- A current Immigration Status Document from the Home Office with an endorsement showing you’re permitted to stay indefinitely in the UK or have no stay time limit.
-The document is used together with an official document issued by your previous employer or a government agency giving your permanent National Insurance and your name.
+• A current Immigration Status Document from the Home Office with an endorsement shows you can stay indefinitely in the UK or have no stay time limit.
+The document is used with an official document issued by your previous employer or a government agency, giving you permanent national insurance and your name.

-- A current Immigration Status Document from the Home Office to a UK birth or adoption certificate.
-The document is used together with an official document issued by your previous employer or a government agency giving your permanent National Insurance and your name.
+• A current Immigration Status Document from the Home Office to a UK birth or adoption certificate.
+The document is used with an official document issued by your previous employer or a government agency giving you permanent National Insurance and your name.

-- A birth or adoption certificate issued in the Channel Islands, the Isle of Man or Ireland.
-The document is used together with an official document issued by your previous employer or a government agency giving your permanent National Insurance and your name.
+• A birth or adoption certificate issued in the Channel Islands, the Isle of Man or Ireland.
+The document is used with an official document issued by your previous employer or a government agency giving your permanent National Insurance and your name.

 A certificate of registration or naturalisation as a British citizen, together with an official document issued by your previous employer or a government agency giving your permanent National Insurance and your name.

-How Can I Prove My Right to Work in the UK?
+How to Prove My Right to Work in the UK?

 You can’t use a current Biometric Immigration Document (biometric residence permit) to prove your right to work.